SteelDefectX: A Multi-Form Vision-Language Dataset and Benchmark for Steel Surface Defect Analysis: Dataset

-\textbf{Data Collection.} The SteelDefectX dataset is constructed by integrating and reorganizing four publicly available steel surface defect datasets: NEU~\cite{song2013noise}, GC10~\cite{lv2020deep}, X-SDD~\cite{feng2021x}, and S3D~\cite{cui2024efficient}.
-To enhance coverage and representation, we also incorporate processed samples from FSC-20~\cite{zhao2023fanet} and ESDIs-SOD~\cite{cui2024efficient}, as these datasets largely originate from the same sources.
+The SteelDefectX dataset is constructed by integrating and reorganizing four publicly available steel surface defect datasets: NEU~\cite{song2013noise}, GC10~\cite{lv2020deep}, X-SDD~\cite{feng2021x}, and S3D~\cite{cui2024efficient}.
+To enhance coverage and representation, we also incorporate selected and processed samples from FSC-20~\cite{zhao2023fanet} and ESDIs-SOD~\cite{cui2024efficient}, as they are derived from similar data sources.
 The integration process involves three key steps.
-First, all images are standardized to a resolution of $256\times256$, and redundant or low-quality samples are removed to ensure data uniformity.
+First, all images are standardized to a resolution of $256\times256$, and redundant or low-quality samples are filtered out to ensure data uniformity.
 Second, defect annotations are cross-verified and consolidated across sources to eliminate inconsistencies.
-Lastly, visually and semantically similar subclasses are merged into a unified taxonomy of 25 categories, yielding a compact yet coherent label space that maintains consistency across datasets while preserving representational diversity.
-Details are provided in the supplementary materials.
+Finally, visually and semantically similar subclasses are merged into a unified taxonomy of 25 categories, yielding a compact yet coherent label space that maintains consistency across datasets while preserving representational diversity.
+Details are provided in Appendix~\ref{sec:sup_a} and Appendix~\ref{subsec:class_visual}.